djerik/MMM-HomeConnect/README.md

 npm install
 ```

-## Using the module
+- You need to have a registred Home Connect Account with eMail and password with connected Home Connect devices.
+- You also need to register for a Home Connect Developer Account [Home Connect Registration](https://developer.home-connect.com/user/register).
+- You also need to register an Application in the developer portal to get a Client ID and a Client Secret.
+These info are needed in the config of the module.
+- In reg

-To use this module, add the following configuration block to the modules array in the `config/config.js` file:
+To install this module, add the following configuration block to the modules array in the `config/config.js` file:
 ```js
 var config = {
     modules: [